 Learn more about diet after a breast cancer diagnosis.

 Learn more about dietary fat and breast cancer risk.

 Learn about the strengths and weaknesses of different types of studies.

-Study selection criteria: Randomized controlled trials and prospective cohort studies with at least 150 participants.
+Study selection criteria: Randomized controlled trials and prospective cohort studies with at least 400 participants and meta-analyses.

 All studies measured fat intake after breast cancer diagnosis.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.

 Study Population(number of participants)

 Was Survival Better for Breast Cancer Survivors who Ate a Low-Fat Diet Compared to Those Who Ate a High-Fat Diet?
 Yes / No

 Women's Intervention Nutrition Study